 Fig. \ref{exp1MNOMP_PDA} $ \sim $ Fig. \ref{exp1MNOMP_SPA_subKF} illustrate the target trajectories produced by the benchmark algorithms and the proposed MNOMP-SPA-KF.
 Fig. \ref{exp1MNOMP_PDA} shows that MNOMP-PDA-KF can track the two people, but also generate many false tracks.
 Fig. \ref{exp1MNOMP_PDA_subKF} shows that MNOMP-PDA-subKF fails to track the two people.
 Fig. \ref{exp1MNOMP_JPDA_KF} shows that MNOMP-JPDA-subKF can track the two people without generating many false tracks, but the error between the trajectories and the actual paths is high when the trajectories intersect.
 Fig. \ref{exp1MNOMP_SPA_subKF} shows that MNOMP-SPA-subKF can track people 1, but fails to track people 2 all the time.

 The tracking results of MNOMP-SPA-KF (2D-Gate) with MNOMP-SPA-KF (3D-Gate) are shown in Fig. \ref{exp1Res_2DGate} and Fig. \ref{exp1Res_3DGate}, respectively.
-Both algorithms successfully track two people, with the estimated trajectories closely aligning with the actual paths and effectively suppressing false alarms.
+The MNOMP-SPA-KF algorithm successfully tracks two people, with the estimated trajectories closely aligning with the actual paths and effectively suppressing false alarms.
 Comparing Fig. \ref{exp1Res_2DGate} with Fig. \ref{exp1Res_3DGate}, we observe that MNOMP-SPA-KF (2D-Gate) is more susceptible to clutter and interference from another target during the tracking process, resulting in deviations and interruptions in the trajectories at the intersection of the two people.
 However, MNOMP-SPA-KF (3D-Gate) eliminates interference from noise and the other target, ensuring stable trajectories even at intersections.